alanjones2/streamlit-chart-varieties/article.md

 ### Altair

-Altair[3] is a graphing library based on the concept of the Grammar of Graphics [1,2].
-Instead of implementing specific chart types, with Altair you start with the data and then decide hoe that data is mapped onto the various aspects of a graphical representation.
-(I have written about Altair in detail in the article [Mastering Data Visualizaton with Altair’s Grammar of Graphics](https://medium.com/towards-data-science/altair-and-the-powerful-vega-lite-grammar-of-graphics-d1d864c3e08e).)
+Altair[3] is a graphing library based on the concept of the Grammar of Graphics [2].
+Instead of implementing specific chart types, with Altair you start with the data and then decide how that data should be mapped onto the various aspects of a graphical representation.
+(For a more detailed look at Altair, please see my article [Mastering Data Visualizaton with Altair’s Grammar of Graphics](https://medium.com/towards-data-science/altair-and-the-powerful-vega-lite-grammar-of-graphics-d1d864c3e08e).)

 To implement the three graphs we first need to included the libraries and import the data.